Gary Becker

-Career
+Early life and education

 Becker was born to a Jewish family in Pottsville, Pennsylvania.
-He received a B.A. at Princeton University in 1951, completing a senior thesis titled "The Theory of Multi-Country Trade".
-He then earned a Doctor of Philosophy at the University of Chicago in 1955 with a thesis entitled The Economics of Discrimination.
+He received a BA from Princeton University in 1951, completing a senior thesis titled "The Theory of Multi-Country Trade".
+He then earned a PhD from the University of Chicago in 1955 with a thesis entitled The Economics of Discrimination.
 At Chicago, Becker was influenced by Milton Friedman, whom Becker called "by far the greatest living teacher I have ever had".
 Becker credits Friedman's course on microeconomics for helping to renew his interest in economics.
 Becker also noted that during his time at Chicago, there were several other economists that greatly influenced his future work, namely Gregg Lewis, T. W. Schultz, Aaron Director, and L. J. Savage.

+Career

 For a few years, Becker worked as an assistant professor at Chicago and conducted research there.
 Before turning 30, he moved to teach at Columbia University in 1957 while also conducting research at the National Bureau of Economic Research.
 In 1970 Becker returned to the University of Chicago, and in 1983 was offered a joint appointment by the Sociology Department of Chicago.
 In 1965 he was elected as a Fellow of the American Statistical Association.

 Becker was a founding partner of TGG Group, a business and philanthropy consulting company.
 Becker won the John Bates Clark Medal in 1967.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1972, a member of the National Academy of Sciences in 1975, and a member of the American Philosophical Society in 1986.
 Becker was a member, and later the president of, the Mont Pelerin Society.
 Becker received the Nobel Prize in 1992 "for having extended the domain of microeconomic analysis to a wide range of human behavior and interaction, including nonmarket behavior".
 Becker also received the National Medal of Science in 2000.
 Becker received the Golden Plate Award of the American Academy of Achievement in 2001, presented by Awards Council member and Nobel Prize laureate Leon M. Lederman.
+Becker's work has over 200,000 citations on Google Scholar.